-GENOMICS AND PROTEOMICS
+GENOMICS AND PROTEOMICS COURSE CODE: BTT-C-403

-COURSE CODE: BTT-C-403
+Course objectives: To understand the concept of genomics proteomics and their applications.

-Course objectives: To understand the concept of proteomics and their applications.
-In addition, they will learn about methods of studying genetic materials obtained from various environmental samples.
-They will also provide understanding of basic concepts of sequences, structural alignment, database searching, protein structure prediction and computer-based drug designing.
+To asquint the students with the basic concepts of sequences, structural alignment, database searching, protein structure prediction and computer-based drug designing.